pearsonkyle/Mars-Brain-Coral-Network/README.md

 remove the `--fast` flag if you want to clean up individual pixel groups in the mask (can take ~1-2 hours to clean)

 Various models are available in the `models` directory.
-The spatial classifier is the fastest and most accurate.
-The DCT classifier is the fastest but less accurate.
-The U-net is the slowest but most accurate.
-The U-net is also the only one that can produce a high resolution mask.
-The spatial classifier can only produce a low resolution mask.
-The DCT classifier can produce a low resolution mask but it's not as accurate as the spatial classifier.

 | Model               | Train #    | Test # | F1 Score       | TP         | TN             | FP         | FN                   | 1Kx1K / sec |